sitamgithub-MSIT/YoloSegment/README.md

 # YoloSegment

-This simple web app demonstrates how to use Yolo11 and TensorFlow.js to divide images into different regions or segments based on their content.
+This simple web app demonstrates how to use Yolo and TensorFlow.js to divide images into different regions or segments based on their content.

 ## Project Structure